robert-ulrich-hofmann/steam-linux-kb/GAMES.md

 - disable efficiency cores or the performance will drop to from 40 to 15 fps within minutes of loading a game
 - crackling audio only in cutscenes and kill cams, not in normal game
 - fix with pulse buffer, the less the better (less lag) (I needed 90)
-- `USEALLAVAILABLECORES` gives 5 FPS boost (on 6 real cores without HT)
+- `-USEALLAVAILABLECORES` gives 5 FPS boost (on 6 real cores without HT)

 ## Half Sword Demo / Playtest
 ``gamemoderun %command%``